Healing in Evangelization Workshops

 Here at the St. Paul Evangelization Institute, we believe that God is opening the door of miraculous healing for evangelization in the Church today.
 Our evangelists have been praying for people for healing and have witnessed miraculous results.

 Our Healing in Evangelization Training Workshop will discuss the basis in Scripture and Tradition for asking God for miracles of healing, and model healing prayer using a four- step process.
 The goal of the workshop is to help each Christian evangelist discern what role healing prayer might take in their work of evangelization.
+For more information on how this fits in with Catholic theology, please read this article from our director of theology.

 Session 1: Healing Prayer in the Bible & Church History